mesayanroy/DSA--C/README.md

 #  Data Structures in C

-Welcome to my **Data Structures in C** repository!
+Welcome to my **Data Structures and Algorithim in C** repository!
 This project is a collection of fundamental data structure implementations using the C programming language.
 It is designed to help learners understand core concepts through clear, beginner-friendly code.

 ##  Contents